 Where do I start with my IRB application process?

-As mentioned earlier, the IRB process could be very stressful and overwhelming, even for a very seasoned IRB user.
-Many young researchers have expressed their frustration noting the lack of clarity in the regulatory process.
-The following work flow is expected to give a frame work for a new IRB application.
-Corresponding weblinks are provided for convenience, however, there may be subtle or drastic differences in the actual requirements depending on the nature of the study.
+As noted earlier, the IRB process can be complex, even for a very seasoned IRB user.
+Many young researchers have expressed frustration at the lack of clarity in the regulatory process.
+The following workflow provides a framework for a new IRB application.
+Corresponding weblinks are provided for convenience, however, there may be subtle or major differences in the actual requirements depending on the nature of the study.

 - Complete your CITI training:

-- All students must complete "Social and Behavioral Research (SBR)" course
+- All students must complete the "Social and Behavioral Research (SBR)" course

 - AND complete "Students in Research" under SBR (offered by the CITI Program)

 - AND complete other modules depending on your study.
-Click here to visit the MTSU IRB's online training site - watch the videos listed above
+Visit the MTSU IRB's online training site - watch the videos listed above.

-- Work on your informed consent - although the informed consent is a document, it is essential to note that the consent process is a conversation.
-Once the researcher determines what activities & procedures require informed consent, then it will be much more clearer what can be done and what cannot be done.
-Assess the risks and discomforts to be experienced by the participants and disclose that in your informed consent.
-Any additional information, such as demographics, personal behavior and other types of information you plan to collect from them needs to be disclosed up front.
-Click here to know more about informed consent.
-Click here to watch an OHRP video on General Informed Consent Requirements
+- Work on Informed Consent - Although Informed Consent is a document, it is essential to note that the consent process is a conversation.
+Once the researcher determines which activities and procedures require informed consent, it will be much more clear what can and cannot be done.
+Assess the risks and discomforts to be experienced by the participants and disclose that in your Informed Consent.
+Any additional information, such as demographics, personal behavior and other types of information you plan to collect needs to be disclosed up front.
+Learn more about informed consent.
+Watch an OHRP video on General Informed Consent Requirements.

-- Now determine what type of survey or research instrument you will use that would comply with the consent process and answer your research questions
+- Decide what type of survey or research instrument you will use that would comply with the consent process and answer your research questions.

-- Look for what the IRB reviewers may be looking for in your application - click here to know more
+- Consider what the IRB reviewers may be looking for in your application.

-- Develop a research protocol - a step by step flow of various procedures and practices - to comply with all of the above.
-During this process, you will gain better clarity on what type of review mechanism to request.
-Click here to read general information about the various IRB review processes.
+- Develop a research protocol - a step by step outline of various procedures and practices - to comply with all of the above.
+During this process, you will gain clarity regarding what type of review mechanism to request.
+Read general information about the various IRB review processes.

-- In situations you need assistance or help, recruit or invite co-investigators to work with you - ensure they have CITI training
+- If you need assistance, recruit or invite co-investigators to work with you - ensure that they have CITI training.

-- If your study is conducted at the physical location of a place other than MTSU, then provide letters of permission
+- If your study is conducted at a physical location other than MTSU, provide letters of permission.

 cannot apply for a protocol.

-- Be aware of what are the responsibilities of a researcher once a protocol has been approved.
-Non-compliance to the approved protocol may lead to strict penalties and sanctions.
-Click here to know more about post-approval responsibilities so you can be prepared even before you request for an approval.
+- Be aware of the responsibilities of a researcher once a protocol has been approved.
+Non-compliance with the approved protocol may lead to strict penalties and sanctions.
+Click here to find out more about post-approval responsibilities so you can be prepared before you request approval.

 - Submit your application form through your faculty advisor.
-DO NOT collate all the files together - However, request your faculty advisor to send the filled IRB forms and supporting documents in a single email unless there are memory overflows.
-The faculty advisor also has to include a note of support and a statement of commitment to the study - Click here to know how to send your application to the IRB
+DO NOT collate the files together - however, request your faculty advisor to send the completed IRB forms and supporting documents in a single email if possible.
+The faculty advisor must also include a note of support and a statement of commitment to the study - Click here to learn how to send your application to the IRB.

-- Your application will initially be pre-reviewed by the Office of Compliance.
-An associate will contact you within 4 (FOUR) business days with further instructions.
+- Your application will initially be pre-reviewed by the Office of Research Compliance.
+An associate will contact you within 4 (four) business days with further instructions.
 Subsequently, your protocol will be reviewed in accordance with your review mechanism and a determination will be sent to you.

-- Speak to other students and faculty who have a successful human subject research program.
+- Speak to other students and faculty who have a successful human subjects research program.

-- Set up a meeting with the compliance staff to go over your research plan and what type of regulatory challenges you are likely to face.
+- Set up a meeting with the compliance staff to review your research plan and the types of regulatory challenges you are likely to face.
 Email your request to firstname.lastname@example.org.

-The IRB approval needs to be obtained prior to initiating the data collection; but you can plan your research can be designed before approaching the Office of Compliance.
+IRB approval must be obtained prior to initiating the data collection, but your research can be designed before approaching the Office of Research Compliance.

-The MTSU-sponsored scholars' program officers collaborate with the Office of Compliance to check if the student presentations have prior IRB/IACUC approval.
+The MTSU-sponsored Scholars' Program officers collaborate with the Office of Research Compliance to ensure that student presentations have prior IRB/IACUC approval.
 The posters that do not meet this criteria will be recalled by the respective poster selection committee.

-URECA /FRCAC projects that involve human subject research MUST have an approved IRB protocol prior to the funding date.
-The Graduate Office will hold funding for studies that do not have an IRB approval if the appropriate research committee granted the scholarship.
+URECA / MT-IGO projects that involve human subjects research MUST have an approved IRB protocol prior to the funding date.
+The College of Graduate Studies will hold funding for studies that do not have an IRB approval if the appropriate research committee granted the scholarship.